kabanero-io/kabanero-pipelines/README.md

 # Prereqs

+### Create a peristant volume
-Create a persistant volume that is used by the pipelines first.
-Update path in pv.yaml if you want to specify a different location.
+The persistant volume is used by the pipelines.
+An example pv definition is provided.
+Update path and other values in pv.yaml to suit your requirements.

 ```
 cd ./pipelines/common
 kubectl apply -f pv.yaml -n kabanero
 ```

+### Create secrets to pull from git repo and push to docker registry

+This has to be created in the *kabanero* namespace and associated with the *kabanero-operator* service account.
+The secrets can be created in a few different ways.
+Simplest option is to go configure this is the Tekton Dashboard under the secrets section.
+You can configure this in the OKD console or you can setup the secret using the OKD CLI.

+# Execute pipelines using Tekton Dashboard Webhook Extension

+You can also leverage the Tekton Dashboard Webhook Extensions to drive the pipelines automatically by configuring webhooks to github.
+Events such as commits or pull requests in a github repo can be setup to automatically trigger pipeline runs.

+Visit https://github.com/tektoncd/experimental/blob/master/webhooks-extension/docs/GettingStarted.md for instructions on configuring a webhook.

+# Manual pipeline execution using a script

 # Manual pipeline execution